 What Makes this Low FODMAP Oatmeal Quick & Make Ahead?

-Make ahead oat recipes like these low FODMAP overnight oats or low FODMAP baked steel cut oats seem to be all the rage these days.
+Make ahead oat recipes like sugarless granola, low FODMAP overnight oats or low FODMAP baked steel cut oats seem to be all the rage these days.
 But I think people forget that a regular batch of oatmeal can be just as quick to prepare on the day or, or to make as a big batch and refrigerate to reheat later.
 When you’re making a 15-minute stovetop oatmeal with regular rolled oats, the trick is to add a little extra liquid, or simply to transfer to an airtight container from the pot while it is still a bit runny.
 Then just scoop it out of the container into a bowl and reheat throughout the week.

-What Makes this Oatmeal Low FODMAP?
+Is Oatmeal Low FODMAP?

 Oats are naturally gluten-free and low FODMAP, so they make an excellent choice for breakfast.
 And since things can get a little boring on a low FODMAP diet, you have plenty of flavor options to switch things up.
 If you don’t like the snickerdoodle variation, you can try this golden milk oatmeal recipe.